luigifreda/pyslam/MAC.md

 # Install pyslam under macOS

 The following procedure has been tested under *Big Sur 11.2* and *Xcode 12.0*.
+Please consider that, at present, **I'm not able to provide support on macOS anymore**.

 Please, follow these install steps: